23ME30056/23ME30056/README.md

-- 👋 Hi, I’m Shaunak Majumdar, a first year undergraduate of department of mechanical engineering..
+- 👋 Hi, I’m Shaunak Majumdar, an undergraduate of department of mechanical engineering..
-- 👀 I’m interested in web development, Machine learning and Artificial intelligence
+- 👀 I’m interested in Machine Learning,Computer Vision , Artificial Intelligence and coding
-- 🌱 I’m currently learning  coding , AI and ML
+- 🌱 I’m currently learning  Computer Vision, AI and ML
-- CONTACT  email --- nanoheist007@gmail.com
+- CONTACT  email --- nanoheist007@gmail.com(mail for collaboration)
+- Lets CHANGE the world for a better future #betterlife........
 - - 😄 Pronouns---- He/Him